• Home

 Don’t wait to give your child the specialised attention they need during these critical years.

-Contact WINGS Therapy & Learning Center today to schedule an initial consultation and assessment.
+Contact WINGS today to schedule an initial consultation and assessment.
 Our dedicated team is ready to design a personalised early intervention programme that will unlock your child’s potential.

 Four Major Aspects of Our Early Intervention Programme (EIP)